 Unfortunately, anyone with Cerebral Palsy will know how hard it is, not only to deal with the physical side of the condition, but the neurological side as well.

-As a child, I had problems with feel and texture and still do, but there is little understanding, particularly around family when it comes to neurological issues.
-I wasn’t altogether believed.
-We’re not altogether believed.
-Unless the issue is seen, there is often debate as to whether it happens.
+As a child, I had problems with feel and texture and still do, but sadly there is little understanding, particularly around family when it comes to neurological issues.
+I wasn’t altogether believed and unless the issue is seen, or is known about; the debate from others will always continue.

 There is still much ignorance around Cerebral Palsy today, because people fail to understand and appreciate this is a neurological condition that makes up the Cerebral Palsy scenario.
 It’s not just what they see with us physically.

-Neurologically we’re completely re-wired, so of course they won’t always see or understand what we deal with.
-People don’t listen to what we say, they’re listening instead to what they want to hear and will answer us on what they think they’ve heard.
+Neurologically we’re completely re-wired, so they won’t always see or understand what we deal with.
+People don’t listen to what we say, they’re listening instead to what they want to hear and will often answer us on what they think they’ve heard.